 A member of the HIP (Highly Individual Places) Hotels Association, 18 Micon Street is in the trendy Psirri district of Central Athens, which offers a choice of many tavernas and a 5-minute walk along pedestrianized, often quaint cobbled streets to the Acropolis.
 The design of the rooms and suites reflects the structure’s storehouse past with a funky industrial vibe, with exposed pipes, cement, wood, and brick, yet the hotel still manages that intimate boutique feel.

 There are a total of 15 rooms and suites, some with Acropolis views and roof terraces with sunbeds, a loft suite, and even one with a terrace jacuzzi.
 Breakfast can be eaten on the roof terrace or in the open-plan reception area.
 The piece de resistance is their relaxation lounge area in the basement, plus the luggage storage room.
 It’s also useful that they have a luxury shower room — great for anyone who chooses to check out ahead of a late flight.

 Rates range from 120 to 220 euros per night depending on room or suite and season.
 See the hotel’s website for more information.

 Pro Tip: The name of the hotel comes from Mikon, a 5th-century B.C.
 Athenian painter and sculptor.
 The building was once the storehouse of one of the first tool traders in Athens and was also used as a trading store.

-Rates from 180 to 360 euros per night depending on the season and room/suite.
-See hotel website.
+Rates range from 65 to 250 euros per night depending on room, suite or season.

 5. Moon And Stars